This is a preview of the content in our French Food Decoder app. Get the app to:

 French beer

 The French love beer—many young people prefer it to wine.
-As elsewhere around the world, there are now numerous French craft beers to choose from, many quite local, as well as the big industrial beers sold everywhere.
-Most of these are made in Alsace and points north.
+As elsewhere around the world, there are now numerous French craft beers to choose from, many quite local, as well as the big popular beers sold everywhere.
+Most of these are made in Alsace and points north, especially the Hauts-de-France, where over half of all French breweries produce some 200 different kinds.

 The biggest and best known is Kronenbourg or ‘Kro’ as people call it, founded in Alsace in 1664, which is also the name of its superior brew.
 It is sold in every supermarket in France.